-- A Direct Award process is one where a contract is awarded without using a competitive process.
+- i.
+A Direct Award process is one where a contract is awarded without using a competitive process.
 It shall be employed when in compliance with the Canada Free Trade Agreement (CFTA) and the New West Partnership Trade Agreement (NWPTA). - ii.
-A Direct Award may be applied to all PRRD Enterprise Applications. - 11.2 Some of the items that are exempt from authorized for direct award under the trade agreements include emergencies, 'one-of-a-kind goods or services available from only one supplier', as defined in the Canada Free Trade Agreement, and services provided by lawyers or notaries., and replacement parts/items for a specific brand of existing equipment.
+A Direct Award may be applied to all PRRD Enterprise Applications. - iii.
+Some of the items that are authorized for direct award under the trade agreements include emergencies, 'one-of-a-kind goods or services available from only one supplier', as defined in the Canada Free Trade Agreement, and services provided by lawyers or notaries.